samuel-kroger/Maximizing-engagement-in-large-scale-social-networks/README.md

 ![Figure 2](git_images/karate_k4b5.png?raw=true "The Anchored 4-core with budget 5 of the karate graph")

 In the "src" directory, you will find the codes employed in the paper.
-The heuristic RCM comes from the [Residual Core Maximization: An efficient algorithm for maximizing the size of the k-core](https://epubs.siam.org/doi/abs/10.1137/1.9781611976236.37)
+The heuristic RCM comes from the [Residual Core Maximization: An efficient algorithm for maximizing the size of the k-core](https://epubs.siam.org/doi/abs/10.1137/1.9781611976236.37).
-The heuristic OLAK comes from the [OLAK: an efficient algorithm to prevent unraveling in social networks](https://dl.acm.org/doi/abs/10.14778/3055330.3055332?casa_token=0pjIWubvxCcAAAAA:CEnA7bA_ocYH6--CIpfGsJ3zuICIrXdS9NxWcyAumXnl0Ppb-KH4cPUF4ABq-y2MxTWE2xnfBf1Af4s)
+The heuristic OLAK comes from the [OLAK: an efficient algorithm to prevent unraveling in social networks](https://dl.acm.org/doi/abs/10.14778/3055330.3055332?casa_token=0pjIWubvxCcAAAAA:CEnA7bA_ocYH6--CIpfGsJ3zuICIrXdS9NxWcyAumXnl0Ppb-KH4cPUF4ABq-y2MxTWE2xnfBf1Af4s).
-The code for the implementations of OLAK and RCM come from this [github repo](https://github.com/rlaishra/RCM/).
+Codes for the implementations of OLAK and RCM come from [this](https://github.com/rlaishra/RCM/) repo.
 The PORTA directory contains the [PORTA](http://porta.zib.de/) software used in the paper.
 To run our models, run comp_experiment.py which will run based off of the data.json file.